 Our focus now narrows down to the speeches in 22 and 26.
-They both begin with a recital of education), whereas the latter speech takes that information for granted.
+They both begin with a recital of Paul's Jewish résumé.
+The first speech is more detailed (Jew, place of birth, place of education), whereas the latter speech takes that information for granted.
 Then, in 26:5, Paul adds the important detail that he was a Pharisee.